 Webinars and online learning modules

 Together with our member organisations we are offering online learning as well.
-The 60-minute webinars are developed by the National Asthma Council and presented by our member organisations.
-Find out more about the webinars and how to register on our partners’ websites:
+60-minute webinars have been developed by the National Asthma Council and presented by our member organisations.
+Find out more about the webinars on our partners’ websites:

 - Pharmaceutical Society of Australia (PSA)